GRAMMAR 1 SESSION - WORDS

 b.
 Adjectives (Parrott:18-27)

-The passage which follows is from a novel.
-It describes London in the 1930s from the point of view of someone who has just arrived in Britain, in winter, from India.
+from the point of view of someone who has just arrived in Britain, in winter,

 Read the passage (Parrott:26-27) and then answer the questions: